-Example.-Iron or steel columns shall be protected by material or assemblies having a fire-resistive rating of 4 hours for class one, fire-proof structures, and of 3 hours for class two, fire-protected structures (except that interior columns in class two, fire-protected structures for residence purposes may have only 2-hour protection).
-[26]
+Example.-Iron or steel columns shall be protected by material or assemblies having a fire-resistive rating of 4 hours for Class 1, fireproof structures, and of 3 hours for Class 2, fire-protected structures, except that interior columns in Class 2, fire-protected structures, for residence purposes need have only 2-hour protection [27].

 The first way is clear and definite, but it makes no allowance for varying resistance of protective materials.
 The second is clear and definite so far as it goes but throws no light on what materials and thicknesses are acceptable.
-If accompanied, as it should be, by information in an appendix to the code listing what materials have passed the test, a complete picture is obtained.
-The particular virtue of this method is that new materials become available for use as soon as they have demonstrated their value under test.
-With the first method an amendment to the code may be necessary to accomplish this purpose.
-There is a wellfounded principle that it is not reasonable to specify both the required result and the manner in which it should be accomplished.
-If the latter is given, the result must be assumed while if the former is given, freedom should be left to adopt any legitimate way of achieving it.
-[27]
+If it is accompanied by examples or by information in an appendix to the code listing what materials have passed the test, a complete picture is obtained.
+The particular virtue of this method is that new materials become available for use as soon as they have